-You can stay in the ACI marina Korčula or anchor in one of the nearby bays.
+You can stay in the ACI marina Korčula or anchor in one of the bays nearby.

 Day 5 KORČULA - MLJET 14NM

 The island of Mljet is the most forested island in the Adriatic and one of the most beautiful pearls of the Mediterranean.
 Walk or bike around the lakes in the National Park or simply peacefully enjoy the surroundings' pristine beauty.
 National Park Mljet makes up most of the island.
 There are several villages, two saltwater lakes – Veliko and Malo jezero (Big and Small lake), and a Benedictine monastery on the island of St. Mary.
-If you decide to stay within the National Park, small villages Polače or Pomena would be great sailing destinations on the northwestern coast of the island.
-To sail and stay in the area of National Park Mljet, a ticket is mandatory.
-Tickets can be purchased online.
+If you decide to stay within the National Park, small villages Polače or Pomena would be great sailing destinations on the island's northwestern coast.
+The entrance ticket is mandatory to sail and visit the National Park Mljet area.
+Visitors can purchase tickets online.

 Day 6 MLJET - ŠIPAN 24NM

-The island of Šipan is the largest in the Elaphiti Islands group, which is close to Dubrovnik.
-On the islands are two bigger settlements, Suđurađ and Šipanska Luka. Šipanka Luka is the safest harbor on Elaphiti islands, except in stormy and tramontane conditions. Šipan is famous for its amazing small family restaurants and its delightfully laid-back ambience.
+The island of Šipan is the largest in the Elaphiti Islands group, close to Dubrovnik.
+On the islands are two bigger settlements, Suđurađ and Šipanska Luka. Šipanka Luka is the safest harbor on Elaphiti islands, except in stormy and tramontane conditions. Šipan is famous for its excellent small family restaurants and its delightfully laid-back ambiance.

 Day 7 ŠIPAN - DUBROVNIK 15NM

 Since Dubrovnik is close to Šipan, before you head back to the yacht charter base, we suggest making a stop for lunch and swimming on the island of Lopud (sandy beach Šunj) or Koločep (Blue Cave).

 Traces of the rich history are visible in every single stone and wall of the old town of Dubrovnik.
 The old town is on the list of UNESCO world heritage since 1979.
 1940 meters of unique medieval walls surround the old town.
 The city walls in their original form preserve and open to visitors as the cities flagship attraction.